Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Semiclassical approximation

-In Sect. \ref{antigravity} we discussed operators in Poincare limit and corrections of order $1/R$ to them, which lead to the dS antigravity.
-A problem arises how the dS antigravity can be recovered in the basis defined in this chapter.
-The first question is how Poincare limit should be defined.
-In contrast to Sect. \ref{antigravity}, we can now work not with the unphysical quantities ${\bf v}$ or ${\bf p}=m{\bf v}$ defined on the Lorentz hyperboloid but directly with semiclassical eigenvalues of the representation operators.
-In contrast to Sect. \ref{antigravity}, we now {\it define} ${\bf p}={\bf B}/(2R)$, $m=w^{1/2}/(2R)$ and $E=(m^2+{\bf p}^2)^{1/2}$.
+In Sec. \ref{antigravity} we discussed operators in Poincare limit and corrections to them, which lead to the dS antigravity.
+A problem arises how the Poincare limit should be defined in the basis defined in the present chapter.
+In contrast to Sec. \ref{antigravity}, we can now work not with the unphysical quantities ${\bf v}$ or ${\bf p}=m{\bf v}$ defined on the Lorentz hyperboloid but directly with semiclassical eigenvalues of the representation operators.
+In contrast to Sec. \ref{antigravity}, we now {\it define} ${\bf p}={\bf B}/(2R)$, $m=w^{1/2}/(2R)$ and $E=(m^2+{\bf p}^2)^{1/2}$.
 Then Poincare limit can be defined by the requirement that when $R$ is large, the quantities ${\cal E}$ and ${\bf B}$ are proportional to $R$ while ${\bf N}$ and ${\bf J}$ do not depend on $R$.
 In this case, as follows from Eq. (\ref{27}), in Poincare limit ${\cal E}=2RE$ and ${\bf B}=2R{\bf p}$.